appdev-lessons/the-post-verb/content.md

 - In our Ruby apps, the routes that receive and process these requests should use `post()` rather than `get()`.
 - Everything else stays the same as when we were using `GET`s and query strings.

+- Select all that are true:
+- We should use a POST on the form and route when we are _reading_ from our database.
+  - Not quite, re-read the previous section.
+- By default, forms make a GET request.
+  - Yes!
+- We should use a POST on the form and route when we are _creating_ in our database.
+  - Yes!
+- GET requests hide the query string from the URL bar.
+  - Not quite.
+- POST requests hide the query string from the URL bar.
+  - Yes!
+But even though it's hidden, we still access the `params` in exactly the same way as before in our backend.
+- GET request query strings have an unlimited length.
+  - Not quite, re-read the previous section.
+- Making a form submit a POST request is done by adding `method="post"` after the `action` attribute.
+  - Yes!
+- This is a valid form and route pair and will not cause an error: `<form action="/result" method="post">` and `get("/result" ...)`.
+  - This is _not_ valid.
+POST forms should be paired with POST routes: `post("/result" ...)`, or you will get a "route not found" error.
+{: .choose_all #post_quiz title="POST Quiz" points="4" answer="[2,3,5,7]" }

+---